anuragambuja/data-engineering-gcp/Dataflow.md

     ![image](https://user-images.githubusercontent.com/19702456/226963260-a4cb6ad1-d144-4794-854c-42cabeadeb0f.png)

     A pipeline identifies the data to be processed and the actions to be taken on the data.
 The data is held in a distributed data abstraction called a P collection.
 The P collection is immutable.
 Any change that happens in a pipeline ingests one P collection and creates a new one.
 It does not change the incoming P collection.
 The action or code is contained in an abstraction called a P transform.
 P transform handles input, transformation, an output of the data.
 The data in the P collection is passed along a graph from one P transform to another.
 Pipeline runners are analogous to container hosts such as Google Kubernetes Engine.
+The identical pipeline can be run on a local computer, data center VM, or on a service such as Dataflow in the Cloud.
+The services the runner uses to execute the code is called a backend system.
 A P collection represents both streaming data and batch data.
 There is no size limit to a P collection.
 Streaming data is an unbounded P collection that doesn't end.
 Each element inside a P collection can be individually accessed and processed.
+Elements represent different data types.
 In a P collection, all data types are stored in a serialized state as byte strings.
+This way, there is no need to serialize data prior to network transfer and deserialize it when it is received.Instead, the data moves through the system in a serialized state and is only deserialized when necessary for the actions of a P transform.

    ![image](https://user-images.githubusercontent.com/19702456/226963349-5765d651-f9b4-42c2-8bd1-64d8ff69ce8d.png)